Sr. User/Design Researcher / Information Architect Specialist

 For effective navigation within a Website, Navigational Systems are integrated together.
 Research revealed these seven commonly used Navigational Systems.

-The NS Model was developed by Steven Heitman, Senior Information Architect (IA) Specialist, during his development and research phases for the MAIA Thesis Report and Online NS Tutorial.
+The NS Model was developed by Steven Heitman, Senior User Researcher and Information Architect (IA) Specialist, during his development and research phases for the MAIA Dissertation and Online NS Tutorial.

 All rights reserved